Social Media Monitoring 101

 2. Data Driven Insights from Social Media

 Data is everywhere.
 Every time we fill a form online, ask for directions on Google Maps, rate a hotel, or let our phones count our steps for us, we contribute to the enormous libraries of data floating around the world.
-All this data provides companies with the information points needed to sell us more, feed us more, and nudge us into making certain decisions.
+All of this data provides companies with the information points needed to sell us more, feed us more, and nudge us into making certain decisions.
+It also informs companies on who was Tweeting from their store that day, how safe a city is, how big the damage was from that fire, and other pieces of critical information.
 Imagine how much data is out there now that everything from shopping to booking a ride to the airport is done online.
 It’s a lot.

 As data has multiplied, the ability to analyze this data and turn it into actionable insights has become increasingly valuable.
-We need to be able to understand this data in order to make deadlines, move the needle, and close the deal.
 Billions of data points, even when broken down into an analytics dashboard is not an ideal format for digesting information.
-Brand managers, Security teams, Financial analysts, and journalists need something they can interpret and act on quickly.
+Heads of companies, security teams, financial analysts, and journalists need information they can interpret and act on quickly.

 One of the ways companies are leveraging data to drive their business decisions is with social media monitoring platforms.
 Social media provides a tremendous wealth of information as people using these platforms publicly share their opinions, photos, and videos.